MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 Simplified app integration refers to Swagger based APIs, easy to consume, supported on a wide range of programming languages.

 No separate installation is required for operationalization functionality.
 It is bundled into R Server installer on all platforms, but with additional configuration requirements.
+For more information, see [Operationalization with R Server](operationalize/about.md).

 **R Server for Linux**

 This release now supports Ubuntu 14.04 and 16.04 on premises.
+For installation instructions, see [Install R Server on Linux](rserver-install-linux-server.md).

 <a name="bkmk_Spark></a>"
 **R Server for Hadoop (MapReduce and Spark)**